 Known as 'mr' or 'mir' by the Egyptians, the pyramid was a royal tomb and considered the place of ascent for the spirit of the deceased pharaoh.
-From the top point of the pyramid, it was thought, the soul would travel to the after-life of the Field of Reeds and, if it so chose, could easily return to earth (the high pinnacle of the pyramid serving as a beacon the soul would recognize).
-Early on, the simple Mastaba served as a tomb for the common people and royalty alike but in the Early Dynastic Period (2920-2575 BCE) the pyramid began to be used atop the underground chambers of the Mastaba.
-In the reign of Djoser, of the 3rd Dynasty, his architect Imhotep (ca. 2650-2600 BCE) decided to place a series of large stones above the Mastaba chambers in a graduated design and, in so doing, built the first pyramid in Egypt (the famous Step Pyramid at Saqqara) which rose 204 feet high and was comprised of six separate 'steps’.
-The base of this pyramid was 358 by 411 feet and the 'steps’, or layers, were faced with limestone.
+From the top point of the pyramid, it was thought, the soul would travel to the after-life of the Field of Reeds and, if it so chose, could easily return to earth (the high pinnacle of the pyramid, or a life-like statue of the king, serving as a beacon the soul would recognize).
+Early on, the simple mastaba served as a tomb for the common people and royalty alike but in the Early Dynastic Period (c.
+3150-2613 BCE) the pyramid design was developed under the reign of Djoser of the Third Dynasty (c.
+2670-2613 BCE).

-The first pyramid, as we would recognize the structure today, appeared in the 4th Dynasty in the reign of Snofru who completed two pyramids at Dashur as well as finishing the work begun on his father’s pyramid at Meidum.
-These pyramids also made use of the gradation of stone blocks and limestone but the blocks were cut smaller as the structure rose, providing a smooth outer surface instead of the 'steps' which was then covered in limestone.
+The first pyramid, as we would recognize the structure today, appeared in the Fourth Dynasty in the reign of Snofru who completed two pyramids at Dashur as well as finishing the work begun on his father’s pyramid at Meidum.
+These pyramids also made use of the gradation of stone blocks of limestone but the blocks were cut smaller as the structure rose, providing a smooth outer surface instead of the 'steps' which was then covered in limestone.
 The most outstanding example of pyramid building in Egypt was the Great Pyramid of Khufu at Giza, the last remaining of the Seven Wonders of the Ancient World, with a base covering thirteen acres and composed of 2,300,000 stone blocks.
 Known as the Horizon of Khufu in ancient times, the pyramid was positioned for precise astrological alignment.

 The pyramids of Mesoamerica follow this precise design even though there is no evidence of cultural exchange between Egypt and cities such as Chichen Itza or Tikal or the great city of Tenochtitlan.
 The great pyramids of the Mayan civilization, and other indigenous tribes of the region, are thought to represent mountains which symbolized man's attempt to reach closer to the realm of the gods.
 The pyramid known as El Castillo, at Chichen Itza, was specifically designed to welcome the great god Kukulkan back to earth at the spring and autumn equinoxes.
 On those dates, the sun casts a shadow which, owing to the construction of the pyramid, appears to be the serprent god descending down the stairs of the pyramid to the ground.

 Pausanius’ accounts seem to indicate the pyramids were monuments to fallen heroes and, perhaps, some were; but the fact that the ruins at Hellenicon have a door in the base which can only be locked from the inside has led some scholars to speculate that perhaps pyramids were used as watchtowers (rising in pyramid shape but without the pinnacle).
 As the top of the pyramid at Hellenicon is long missing, however, and as there are no accounts of it from antiquity, this must remain speculation.

 In Roman times the pyramid returned to the Egyptian use as a tomb and the Pyramid of Cestius still stands today in Rome near the Porta San Paulo.
 Built between 18 and 12 BCE, the pyramid was the tomb of the magistrate Gaius Cestius Epulo and rises 125 feet from a base of 100 feet.
 There is some disagreement over whether the Romans took the pyramid shape from Egypt or from Nubia, as the shape and interior design of Cestius’ pyramid could be interpreted as either but not definitively as one or the other.
 The pyramids of the Kingdom of Meroe (south of Egypt in modern-day Sudan) are identical to those of Egypt though seem to be lacking the intricacy of interior chambers.

-- Durant, W. Our Oriental Heritage.
-Simon & Schuster, 1954.
+- Durant, W, Our Oriental Heritage (Simon & Schuster, 1954).

-- Emberling, G. Nubia.
-Princeton University Press, 2009.
+- Emberling, G, Nubia (Princeton University Press, 2009).

-- Nagle, D. B. The Ancient World.
-Pearson, 2009.
+- Nagle, D. B, The Ancient World (Pearson, 2009).

-- Van De Mieroop, M. A History of Ancient Egypt.
-Wiley-Blackwell, 2010.
+- Van De Mieroop, M, A History of Ancient Egypt (Wiley-Blackwell, 2010).

-- Van De Mieroop, M. A History of the Ancient Near East ca. 3000 - 323 BC.
-Blackwell Publishing, 2006.
+- Van De Mieroop, M, A History of the Ancient Near East ca. 3000 - 323 BC (Blackwell Publishing, 2006).

-- Welsby, D. A. The Kingdom of Kush.
-Markus Wiener Pub, 1998.
+- Welsby, D. A, The Kingdom of Kush (Markus Wiener Pub, 1998).